samplemaker/freefem_matlab_octave_plot/README.md

 #### Examples

-The mesh, the finite element space sequence and the simulation data is loaded into the Matlab workspace:
+First of all the mesh, the finite element space sequence and the simulation data is loaded into the Matlab workspace:

 ```Matlab
 [p,b,t]=ffreadmesh('capacitor_2d.msh');